 The effectiveness of DNA replication or repair of DNA damage depends on a balanced supply of deoxyribonucleoside triphosphate (dNTP) precursors of DNA.
 Should cellular dNTP levels be perturbed, a wide range of genetic events may follow due to aberrant DNA replication or repair.
-For example, manifestations of DNA precursor imbalance can include gene mutation; recombination; enhanced sensitivity to mutagens/carcinogens (i.e. co-mutagenic and co-carcinogenic effects); and chromosome breakage, exchange or loss (Haynes, 1985; Kunz et al., 1994).
+For example, manifestations of DNA precursor imbalance can include gene mutation; recombination; enhanced sensitivity to mutagens/carcinogens (i.e. co-mutagenic and co-carcinogenic effects); chromosome breakage, exchange or loss (Haynes, 1985; Kunz et al., 1994).
 Therefore, thinking about the mode of action of 5-substituted pyrimidine nucleoside analogs, possible changes in nucleotide pools have to be taken into account.
-It seems evident that for the repair of cytostatica-induced DNA damage this pool could be very important, and that the addition of 5-substituted pyrimidine nucleoside analogs could cause modifications not only in the available pools but also by changing the fidelity of certain polymerases.
-Such changes could influence recombination as well as gene amplification.
+It seems evident that for the repair of cytostatica induced DNA-damage this pool could be very important, and that the addition of 5-substituted pyrimidine nucleoside analogs could cause modifications not only in the available pools but also by changing the fidelity of certain polymerases.Such changes could influence recombination as well as gene amplification.

-Theoretically it is possible that BVDU, by disrupting nucleotide pools or inhibiting key enzymes, might act as general inhibitor of DNA repair.
+Theoretically it is possible that BVDU, by disrupting nucleotide pools or by inhibiting key enzymes, might act as general inhibitor of DNA repair.
 As such, inhibition of recombination may be only one outcome.
 BVDU may also act to increase the cytotoxicity of chemotherapeutic agents by blocking repair of induced DNA lesions.

-To demonstrate that BVDU does not simply act as a general inhibitor of DNA repair just increasing the cytotoxicity of adriamycin by blocking repair of adriamycin-induced DNA lesions, F4-6-wt-sensitive cells were treated for 72 h with up to 25 ng/ml adriamycin alone or with adriamycin + 1 μg/ml BVDU.
-It can be seen in Figure 1C and Table I in respect to the IC{50} that BVDU did not enhance the effect of adriamycin.
-On the contrary, the toxic effect of adriamycin seems to be lowered.
-This reduction of toxicity could also be observed in vivo: tumor-bearing rats treated with adriamycin alone showed a strong loss of body weight at longer treatment times.
-Rats treated with adriamycin (3 × 4 mg/kg per week) + BVDU (5×15 mg/kg per week) showed an increase in body weight and decrease in tumor weight (unpublished results).
+To demonstrate that BVDU does not simply act as a general inhibitor of DNA repair just increasing the cytotoxicity of adriamycin by blocking repair of adriamycin induced DNA lesions, F4-6-wt sensitivecells were treated for 72 hours with up to 25 ng/ml adriamycin alone or with adriamycin + 1 $\mu$ g/ml BVDU.
+It can be seen in Fig. 1 C and table 1 in respect to the IC50 that BVDU did not enhance the effect of adriamycin.
+In contrary, the toxic effect of adriamycin seems to be lowered.
+This reduction of toxicity could also be observed in vivo: tumor bearing rats treated with adriamycin alone showed at longer treatment times a strong loss of body weight.
+Rats treated with adriamycin (3 x 4 mg/kg per week) + BVDU (5 x 15 mg/kg per week) showed an increase in body weight and decrease in tumor weight (unpublished results).

-Drugs that reverse MDR have been shown to inhibit the P-glycoprotein-mediated drug efflux mechanism (Ford and Hait, 1990).
-Therefore, another question was whether it is possible to circumvent multidrug resistance by treatment of resistant tumor cells (overexpressing the mdr gene) with BVDU.
-F4-6 cells (resistant to 20 ng/ml adriamycin), collected at the end of the 4 week experiment, were treated for 72 h with 35 ng/ml adriamycin alone, or with adriamycin + 1 μ g/ml BVDU.
-It is apparent (Table I) that BVDU did not influence the effect of adriamycin.
+Drugs that reverse MDR have been shown to inhibit the P-glycoprotein-mediated drug efflux mechanism (Ford & Hait, 1990).Therefore, another question was, if it is perhaps possible to circumvent multidrug resistance by treatment of resistant tumor cells (overexpressing the mdr-gene) with BVDU.
+F4-6 cells (resistant to 20 ng/ml adriamycin), collected at the end of the 4 week experiment, were treated for 72 hours with 35 ng/ml adriamycin alone, or with adriamycin + 1 μg/ml BVDU.
+It is apparent (table 1) that BVDU did not influence the effect of adriamycin.
 The IC50 was similar for both treatments.